Clnall/ResourcesAndNotes/InterviewQuestions(C++)/45ConceptualCodingInterviewQuestions.md

 ### 29.)
 What are binary search trees? <br>
 A binary search tree is a sorted binary tree where left sub nodes are less than the key node and right sub nodes are greater than the key node for all of the tree.
 ### 30.)
 What is object-oriented programming? <br>
+Object oriented programming is a paradigm of creating objects that have fields and methods then having those object interact with each other.
 ### 31.)
 What is the purpose of a loop in programming? <br>
 The purpose of loops in programming is to repeat a block of code some amount of times depending on the conditional statement.
 ### 32.)
 What is a conditional statement? <br>